Beginnerbakes

 Instructions

-4. Sift the cocoa powder, gluten-free baking powder, and fine sea salt over the wet mixture to prevent lumps.
+4. Sift the cocoa powder, gluten-free baking powder, and fine sea salt over the avocado mixture to prevent cocoa lumps.

-7. Fold in the dark chocolate chips if using, ensuring they are evenly distributed.
+6. Fold in the dark chocolate chips if using.

-8. Using a tablespoon or small cookie scoop, drop rounded spoonfuls of dough onto the prepared baking sheet, spacing about 2 inches apart.
+7. Scoop rounded tablespoon portions onto the prepared baking sheet, spacing them about 2 inches apart.

-10. Bake for 10 to 12 minutes, or until the edges look set but the centers remain soft.
+9. Bake for 10 to 12 minutes, until the edges look set and the centers still look soft.

-14. Let the cookies cool on the baking sheet for at least 10 minutes, then transfer them to a wire rack to cool completely.
+11. Drizzle the warm cookies lightly, sprinkle with flaky sea salt, and cool on the baking sheet for at least 10 minutes before moving to a rack.

 Frequently Asked Questions